 - Played straight and inverted when a lowly bagel maker (David Herman) goes on a bender that ends with him running for president, winning, and getting a second term.
 Played straight by the fact that he engages in typical drunken antics, but inverted in that he also becomes one of the greatest U.S. presidents in history (except for the fact that, naturally, alcoholism has become a huge national problem).

 - Ambiguous Disorder: Stuart Larkin shows many of the signs of autism including not liking being touched and engaging in repetitive speech patterns or motions.
 He is also prone to making remarks that sound rude or arrogant and doesn't know how to talk with other people.
+On another note he also shows signs of Oppositional Defiant Disorder such as doing the exact opposite of a direct command.

 - Ambiguous Gender Identity: This trope was used as the main joke in a sketch, where a lipstick lesbian (Arden Myrin) believed that her new lover is a lesbian (Michael McDonald) but is in fact a heterosexual man just looking to score, while a pair of no-nonsense lesbians (Daniele Gaither and Crista Flanagan) could clearly see that "lesbian" for who "she" really is.
 Back then, the joke clearly wasn't about transsexuals but in today's context its actually a serious matter for discussion.Patty: Or maybe you are a man!Leslie: Why would a man pretend to be a lesbian?Yvonne: Uh, to get some nookie off a pretty but stupid lesbian?